Murder of Colm Horkan: Aftermath

 The day after the incident on 18 June 2020, the Taoiseach Leo Varadkar and President Michael D. Higgins paid tribute to Horkan.
 Hundreds of people attended a vigil for Horkan in Castlerea, County Roscommon to pay their respects.
 A small marquee was set up on the street where the incident occurred and tributes were led by local Fianna Fáil councillor Paschal Fitzmaurice.
 On 20 June 2020, the President Michael D. Higgins led a memorial service on the grounds of Áras an Uachtaráin.
 On 21 June 2020, a state funeral was held in St James's Church in his hometown of Charlestown, County Mayo.
 Due to the COVID-19 pandemic in the Republic of Ireland, social distancing protocols meant the numbers in the church were limited to Horkan's immediate family along with Garda Commissioner Drew Harris and the Minister for Justice and Equality Charles Flanagan.
 Dáil Éireann and garda stations around Ireland marked a minute's silence to remember Horkan.
 The Taoiseach Leo Varadkar marked the minute silence at Garda Headquarters in the Phoenix Park.
-At Áras an Uachtaráin, the president attended a ringing the Peace Bell and raised the Irish flag at half-mast as a mark of respect to Horkan.
+At Áras an Uachtaráin, the president attended a ringing of the Peace Bell and raised the Irish flag at half-mast as a mark of respect to Horkan.

 On 5 September, Minister for Justice Helen McEntee honoured and reflected on the loss of Horkan as she marked National Services Day 2020.